Frequently Asked Questions

 Is behavioural Intervention an evidence-based therapy?

 Yes!
-Behavioural intervention therapy relies on the evidence-based practices and procedures of ABA.
+Behavioural intervention therapy relies on the evidence-based practices and procedures of Applied Behaviour Analysis.
 ABA has been validated by many decades of rigorous scientific research.
 It is proven to be effective in both teaching new skills and promoting socially significant behaviours in children and teenagers with autism to help them access their school, community, and social worlds.

 How many hours per week should my child receive?